gruz0/remove-noreferrer/readme.txt

 = Docs & Support =

+This plugin is an open source project and we would love you to help us make it better.
+If you want a new feature will be implemented in this plugin, you can open a [Github Issue](https://github.com/gruz0/remove-noreferrer/issues/new).
+If you don't have a GitHub Account you can send me email to [support@gruz0.ru](mailto:support@gruz0.ru).
 You can find more detailed information about plugin on [GitHub](https://github.com/gruz0/remove-noreferrer).

 == Installation ==